SoftUni-Internal/interactive-content/EN/09-Thymeleaf-and-Validation​/03-Validations.md

     Class<? extends Payload>[] payload() default {};
 }
 ```
+An interface is created, which has few properties.

+It is very important to add `@Constraint()` annotation, which pinpoints the validator class.

-You will have to implement a custom validator too
+Next, we have to create the validator class and implement a custom validator interface:

 ```js
 // add.html